-- 1. Teacher Practice Related Indicators: An evaluation of the core instructional practices and skills that positively affect student learning.
-This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40%) as defined within the CCT Rubric for Effective Teaching 2015, which articulates four domains and twelve indicators of teacher practice - (b) ) Parent Feedback (10%) on teacher practice through surveys - 2.
+1. Teacher Practice Related Indicators: An evaluation of the core instructional practices and skills that positively affect student learning.
+This category is comprised of two components:

+- (a) Observation of Teacher Performance and Practice (40%) as defined within the CCT Rubric for Effective Teaching, which articulates four domains and twelve indicators of teacher practice - (b) Parent Feedback (10%) on teacher practice through surveys - 2.
 Student Outcomes Related Indicators: An evaluation of teachers' contributions to student academic progress at the school and classroom level.
 There is also an option in this category to include student feedback.
-This area is comprised of two components: - (a) Student Growth and Development (45%) as determined by the teacher's Student Learning Objectives (SLOs) and associated Indicators of Academic Growth and Development (IAGDs) - (b) Whole-School Measures of Student Learning as determined by aggregate student learning indicators or Student Feedback (5%)
+This area is comprised of two components: - (a) Student Growth and Development (45%) as determined by the teacher's student learning objectives (SLOs) and associated indicators of academic growth (IAGDs) - (b) Whole-School Measures of Student Learning as determined by aggregate student learning indicators or student feedback (5%)